 World’s Best Pineapple Honey Glazed Ham

 This ham recipe can rival any ham recipe out there, you won’t find a ham recipe too much better than this.
 It has all the qualities of a great ham.
 It’s tender, juicy, well seasoned, and full of flavor…. the glaze is sweet and sour and the combination of spices we used go great together making this pineapple glazed ham recipe a WINNER.
 Pineapple honey glazed ham is a dish we American folks love to cook during the Thanksgiving and Christmas Holiday season.
 It’s sort of a tradition in many families to cook a ham on Thanksgiving and Christmas, sorta liek cooking a turkey on Thanksgiving.
 There are many ways to make a ham but I love pineapple honey glazed ham the best; it’s sweet, sour, and salty.
 Try this flavorful juicy porkie out, you’re going to be glad you did.
 The recipe is very simple and deatiled, making it extremely easy to follow.
 So give it a shot you will definitely be printing out this recipe for a few guest at your Thanksgiving and Christmas dinner.

 1. Place your ham in a big bowl or pot of water, then sit it in the refrigerator until it fully defrost.
-You don’t want to sit it out on the counter because it could go bad and sitting it in water helps it thaw out quicker anyway.
+You don’t want to sit it out on the counter because it could go bad and sitting it in water helps it thaw quicker.

 3. Place your ham in a baking pan meat side down, then pat it dry.
 You want the ham dry so that the ingredients we add adhere to the meat.